Skip to main content

 Exporting recipe step schemas for AI skills

-This repository also includes a temporary exporter utility for synchronizing the runtime recipe schemas into the Orchard Core AgentSkills repository:
+This repository also includes an exporter utility for synchronizing the runtime recipe schemas into the Orchard Core AgentSkills repository:

 • one <step>.schema.json file per IRecipeStep